-Regulation III/3
+Regulation III/2

-Mandatory minimum requirements for certification of chief engineer officers and second engineer officers on ships powered by main propulsion machinery of between 750kW and 3,000 kW propulsion power
+Mandatory minimum requirements for certification of chief engineer officers and second engineer officers on ships powered by main propulsion machinery of 3,000 kW propulsion power or more

-- 1 Every chief engineer officer and second engineer officer on a seagoing ship powered by main propulsion machinery of between 750 kW and 3,000 kW propulsion power shall hold a certificate of competency. - 2 Every candidate for certification shall: - .1 meet the requirements for certification as an officer in charge of an engineering watch on seagoing ships powered by main propulsion machinery of 750 kW propulsion power or more and have approved seagoing service in that capacity:
+1 Every chief engineer officer and second engineer officer on a seagoing ship powered by main propulsion machinery of 3,000 kW propulsion power or more shall hold a certificate of competency.

+- 2 Every candidate for certification shall: - .1 meet the requirements for certification as an officer in charge of an engineering watch on seagoing ships powered by main propulsion machinery of 750 kW propulsion power or more and have approved seagoing service in that capacity:

-- .1.1 for certification as second engineer officer, have not less than 12 months of approved seagoing service as assistant engineer officer or engineer officer, and - .1.2 for certification as chief engineer officer, have not less than 24 months of approved seagoing service of which not less than 12 months shall se served while qualified to serve as second engineer officer; and - .2 have completed approved education and training and meet the standard of competence specified in section A-III/3 of the STCW Code.
+- .1.1 for certification as second engineer officer, have not less than 12 months as qualified engineer officer, and - .1.2 for certification as chief engineer officer, have not less than 36 months; however, this period may be reduced to not less than 24 months if not less than 12 months of such seagoing service has been served as second engineer officer; and - .2 have completed approved education and training and meet the standard of competence specified in section A-III/2 of the STCW Code.

-Chapter VIII Watchkeeping
+Chapter VIII

+Watchkeeping